 You will be expected to be tolerant, accepting and understanding of others.

-The interview in each station will be seven minutes long and there will be a two-minute (or longer) gap between stations.
-You will not be provided with information in advance and there is no reading or writing component to any of our online interview stations.
+The interview in each station was seven minutes long and there was a two-minute (or longer) gap between stations.
+No information was provided in advance and there was no reading or writing component to any of the online interview stations.

 We are often asked questions about how candidates can best prepare for a medical school interview.
 We offer the following advice.